zserge/zserge.github.io/input/blog/agile-issue-tracker.md

 ![screenshot](images/issue-tracker.png)

-I have five columns: issue ID, a special column for short marks that have meaning to me only :), a short description, then whom it's assigned to and issue status.
+I have five columns: issue ID, a special column for short marks that have meaning only to me :), a short description, then whom it's assigned to and issue status.
 No priorities or deadlines - if they are really important they can be part of description, marked with bold font style or written in caps.

 I like the idea I've shamelessly stolen from [Anthony Stevens](http://thepursuitofalife.com/minimalist-issue-tracking-for-remote-teams/)
 - to strike-though closed issues.
-I also make font color lighter to distinguish them from the blocked issues.
+I also made font color lighter to visually distinguish them from the blocked issues.

 I've created a template to create new <del>spreadsheets</del> issue trackers easily, so feel free to use it if you like it.
 I have no idea of how to get the